Anattā: Traditional views

 According to Collins, "insight into the teaching of anattā is held to have two major loci in the intellectual and spiritual education of an individual" as s/he progresses along the Path.
 The first part of this insight is to avoid sakkayaditthi (Personality Belief), that is converting the "sense of I which is gained from introspection and the fact of physical individuality" into a theoretical belief in a self.
 "A belief in a (really) existing body" is considered a false belief and a part of the Ten Fetters that must be gradually lost.
-The second loci is the psychological realization of anattā, or loss of "pride or conceit".
-This, states Collins, is explained as the conceit of asmimana or "I am"; (...) what this "conceit" refers to is the fact that for the unenlightened man, all experience and action must necessarily appear phenomenologically as happening to or originating from an "I".
-When a Buddhist gets more enlightened, this happening to or originating in an "I" or sakkdyaditthi is less.
+The second locus is the psychological realization of anattā, or loss of "pride or conceit".
+This, states Collins, is explained as the conceit of asmimana or "I am"; (...) what this "conceit" refers to is the fact that for the unenlightened, all experience and action must necessarily appear phenomenologically as happening to or originating from an "I".
+When a Buddhist gets more enlightened, this happening to or originating in an "I" or sakkayaditthi is less.
 The final attainment of enlightenment is the disappearance of this automatic but illusory "I".

 The Theravada tradition has long considered the understanding and application of the Anattā doctrine to be a complex teaching, whose "personal, introjected application has always been thought to be possible only for the specialist, the practising monk".
 The tradition, states Collins, has "insisted fiercely on anattā as a doctrinal position", while in practice it may not play much of a role in the daily religious life of most Buddhists.
 The Theravada doctrine of Anattā, or not-self not-soul, inspire meditative practices for monks, states Donald Swearer, but for the lay Theravada Buddhists in Southeast Asia, the doctrines of kamma, rebirth and punna (merit) inspire a wide range of ritual practices and ethical behavior.

 The Anattā doctrine is key to the concept of Nibbana in the Theravada tradition.
 The liberated nirvana state, states Collins, is the state of Anattā, a state that is neither universally applicable nor can be explained, but can be realized.